 Yes, up to four, but you would need to indicate an order of preference.
 In addition, you would need to complete a cover letter for each project individually.
 Your applications will be processed in order of preference.

 Are there deadlines for applications?

 No. Projects are allocated on a first come, first serve basis.
-Although please note the application process can take up to several weeka.
+Although please note the application process can take up to several weeks.
 You are encouraged to submit applications early to avoid disappointment.
-The status column on the home page indicates whether the application process of each particular project is open or closed.
+The status column on the home page indicates whether the application process for each particular project is open or closed.